prostomike/preview.developer.concur.com/src/api-reference/expense/expense-report/expense-delegators.markdown

 #### <a name="schema"></a>Schema

 This request will return a **DelegatorsList** parent element with a **Delegator** parent element for each user that has granted delegate rights to the OAuth consumer.
+By default only active delegators are returned.
+Use `includeInactive` query parameter to include incative delegators.

 #### Delegator Elements